NIRALUser/BrainKeychainAutomation/README.md

 1.)
 BrainKeyCreatorExtension.py
 - Download 3D Slicer and the MeshToLabelMap extension (you will need to reload 3D Slicer after doing so).
 - Download BrainKeyCreatorExtension.py.
 Then click on 'edit' at the top bar when you are in 3D slicer and then 'Application Settings'.
-- Click on 'Modules' and then either click 'Add' and specify where you downloaded the module, or drag the file location into the 'Additional module paths' section.
+- Click on 'Modules' and then either click 'Add' and specify where you downloaded the module, or drag the file location into the 'Additional module s' section.
 - You should then be able to load the extension and specify a directory for input surfaces as well as a directory to save the keychain images in (be sure to follow the example format that is in as a placeholder).
 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module will take a bit to process.
 - After it has finished running you should have a directory (that you specified) filled with brain keychains.